StevenClontz/auburn-math-syllabus/README.md

 ### Who are you?...

 I'm Steven Clontz.
 I'm a PhD candidate in mathematics at Auburn Unviersity.
 You could probably guess that since this project is for math GTAs at Auburn.
 Ah well.
 Here's my blog if you care: <http://www.stevenclontz.com>

+### Who owns this?
+Who can use it?

+This is a derivative work of a Word document written by Dr. T. Y. Tam, department head of Mathematics at Auburn University, adapted for use only by Auburn math instructors.

+Others who might want to adapt this for their own syllabi may do so, but must rewrite all suggested text and remove any association from the Auburn mathematics department.
+Thanks in advance.